This policy is for you if your chosen undergraduate degree has a September 2021 start date.

 Application routes and deadlines

-All full-time undergraduate applications must be made through the UCAS website by 15 January 2021.
+All full-time undergraduate applications must be made through the UCAS website by 29 January 2021 (normally 15 January but extended due to the COVID-19 pandemic).
 The Faculty of Arts, Humanities and Cultures may consider applications submitted after this date.
 Availability of courses in UCAS Extra will be detailed on the UCAS website at the appropriate stage in the cycle.

 The Faculty of Arts, Humanities and Cultures will consider applications from those who wish to transfer internally from other programmes at the University of Leeds.
 Students wishing to be considered for second year entry should consult the section above for more information on Advanced Entry.